Copyright and Trademark Policies

 - Signature.
 A physical or electronic signature of the party providing the Counter-Notice or its agent.

-4. By submitting a Counter-Notice to Namecheap, our customer waives any legal or equitable rights or remedies he or she has, or may have, against Namecheap with respect to the Counter-Notice, any claims regarding any aspect of the disputed content and its publication and/or Namecheap's action in implementing a takedown or re-establishing the content, and agrees to indemnify and hold Namecheap, and its owners/operators and/or affiliates, harmless to the fullest extent allowed by law regarding all matters relating to the sending of a Counter-Notice.
+By submitting a Counter-Notice to Namecheap, you waive any legal or equitable rights or remedies you have, or may have, against Namecheap with respect to the Counter-Notice, any claims regarding any aspect of the disputed content and its publication and/or Namecheap's action in implementing a takedown or re-establishing the content, and you agree to indemnify and hold Namecheap, and its owners/operators and/or affiliates, harmless to the fullest extent allowed by law regarding all matters relating to the sending of a Counter-Notice.

 If our customer responds with a proper Counter-Notice, we will: